realpython/python-guide/docs/starting/install3/osx.rst

     export PATH=/usr/local/bin:/usr/local/sbin:$PATH

-Now, we can install Python 2.7:
+Now, we can install Python 3:

 .. code-block:: console

-    $ brew install python
+    $ brew install python3

 This will take a minute or two.